dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 the snake has curled around the world, then it would be impossible for the Nords to be unaware of the spherical shape of the world or at least the possibility.
-And, as the stewards of Thule and Hyperboria, *constantly moving in and out of the Arctic Circle* the Nords were perhaps the people *most* aware of the spherical shape of the world.
-The Nords were *well-versed in navigation* and *travel from close to the Arctic Circle to close the the equator. **It would be impossible for the Nords to navigate their corner of earth while being unaware of the spherical shape of the Earth**.
+And, as the stewards of Thule and Hyperboria, *constantly travelling in and out of the Arctic Circle*, the Nords were perhaps the people *most* aware of the spherical shape of the world.
+The Nords were *well-versed in navigation* and *travelled from close to the Arctic Circle to close the the equator. **It would be impossible for the Nords to navigate their corner of earth while being unaware of the spherical shape of the Earth**.